williamjuan027/angular-animations-explorer/assets/post-content/basic/overview/overview.content.md

+Angular animations (`@angular/animations`) is a powerful module that comes with Angular which provides a DSL (domain specific language) for defining web animation sequences for HTML elements as multiple transformations over time which could occur sequentially or in parallel.
+Angular animations use the native Web Animations API, and as of Angular 6, falls back to CSS keyframes if the Web Animations API is not supported in the user's browser.

+The animations are based on CSS web transition functionality which means that anything that can be styled or transformed through CSS, can be animated the same way using Angular animations with the added advantage of giving the developer more control in orchestrating it.
+This provides us with animations that have CSS-like performance along with the flexibility of Javascript out of the box without additional dependencies.

-Animations using Angular's `BrowserAnimationModule` goes through 4 steps.
+Animations using Angular's BrowserAnimationModule goes through 4 steps.
 I like to think of this as being comprised of a series of questions - why, what, where, and how, the answers of which being what governs the animation’s behavior:

 - Evaluate data binding expression - tells Angular which animation state the host element is assigned to (why)
 - Data binding target tells Angular which animation target defines CSS styles for the elements state (what)